compiler-explorer/compiler-explorer/docs/API.md

 Returns a list of libraries and library versions available for the provided language id.
  This request only returns data in JSON.

-You can use the given include paths to supply in the userArguments for compilation.
+You can use the given include paths to supply in the userArguments for compilation. *(deprecated)*

+You will need the library id's and the version id's to supply to **compile** if you want to include libraries during compilation.

 ###  `GET /api/shortlinkinfo/<linkid>` - return information about a given link